 • All-purpose flour.
 Flour gives the cookies structure and depending on its ratio to the other ingredients, will make the cookies chewy, fluffy, cake-y, crisp, or crumbly.
 Today’s ratio of ingredients makes a soft, tender cookie with the perfect amount of chewiness.

 • Baking powder + baking soda.
-Using both baking powder and baking soda will give your cookies the perfect rise and chewy texture.
+For the perfect rise and chewy texture.

 • Nutmeg.
 For extra cozy flavor!
 If you don’t have nutmeg in your pantry, just omit it.

 • Salt.
 A must for any sweet treat!
-Salt enhances other flavors in the cookies while also balancing out the sweetness from the sugars.
+It will enhance the other flavors and balance out the sweetness from the sugars.

 • Maldon sea salt.
 Sprinkle the cookies with coarse sea salt right after they come out of the oven for a great salty crunch to contrast the sweet flavors.